 Note: If a Fund is added after a Form is created, the new Fund will NOT automatically be available for givers to select.
 Select the new Fund in the Fund Properties (gear symbol).
-You may also use this feature to determine tax deductibility of each fund.
+You may also use this feature to determine the tax deductibility of each fund.

-Amount Buttons: present purchase options + dollar amounts on different buttons; ideal for suggested amounts, partnerships or sponsorships.
+Amount Buttons: present purchase options + dollar amounts on different buttons; ideal for suggested amounts, partnerships, or sponsorships.
 By default, an “Other Amount” button appears for users to input their own dollar amount, but can be removed.

-Calculated Amount: calculates total items, price per item, and max items per person *Use Calculated Amounts fields to cap submissions on forms offering a limited resource (ex. banquet with limited seats, class with limited books, etc).
+Calculated Amount: calculates total items, price per item, and max items per person *Use Calculated Amounts fields to cap submissions on forms offering a limited resource (ex. banquet with limited seats, a class with limited books, etc).

 Adding a Fund Goal Progress Bar

-A great way to keep givers engaged and excited is by giving them visual representation of how much money you're needing to raise.
+A great way to keep givers engaged and excited is by giving them a visual representation of how much money you're needing to raise.
 After setting a Fund Goal (in Fund Management), you can make that Goal Progress visible on your forms.